Crochet: Process

-Crocheted fabric is begun by placing a slip-knot loop on the hook (though other methods, such as a magic ring or simple folding over of the yarn may be used), pulling another loop through the first loop, and repeating this process to create a chain of a suitable length.
+Crocheted fabric is begun by placing a slip-knot loop on the hook (though other methods, such as a magic ring or simple folding over of the yarn, may be used), pulling another loop through the first loop, and repeating this process to create a chain of a suitable length.
 The chain is either turned and worked in rows, or joined to the beginning of the row with a slip stitch and worked in rounds.
 Rounds can also be created by working many stitches into a single loop.
 Stitches are made by pulling one or more loops through each loop of the chain.
 At any one time at the end of a stitch, there is only one loop left on the hook.
 Tunisian crochet, however, draws all of the loops for an entire row onto a long hook before working them off one at a time.
 Like knitting, crochet can be worked either flat (back and forth in rows) or in the round (in spirals, such as when making tubular pieces).

 Types of stitches

-There are six main types of basic stitches (the following description uses US crochet terminology which differs from the terminology used in the UK and Europe).
+There are six main types of basic stitches (the following description uses international crochet terminology with US variants noted in brackets).